cantoni/very-nice-consulting/README.md

-a very nice apps website
+a very nice apps website.